mariacarreira/calc_level_ChimeraX/README.md

 # calc_level_ChimeraX
 ChimeraX plugin to predict and visualize isosurface levels for 3D density maps.
-This tool is based on a 3D CNN initially developed to predict the isosurface levels of 3D density maps, as required by [SIREn](https://www.github.com/lkinman/SIREn).
-More details about the 3D CNN and SIREn can be found [here](https://www.github.com/lkinman/SIREn).
+This tool is based on a 3D-CNN initially developed to predict the isosurface levels of 3D density maps, as required by [SIREn](https://www.github.com/lkinman/SIREn).
+More details about the 3D-CNN and SIREn can be found [here](https://www.github.com/lkinman/SIREn).

 ## Installation (Part 1)

+First, make sure you have installed ChimeraX (instructions [here](https://www.cgl.ucsf.edu/chimera/download.html)).
+If necessary, details on installing ChimeraX environments can be found [here](https://www.cgl.ucsf.edu/chimerax/docs/devel/environment.html).

-To install the calc_level_ChimeraX code, run the commands below in the terminal:
+Run the commands below in the terminal:
 ```
 git clone https://github.com/mariacarreira/calc_level_ChimeraX.git
 cd calc_level_ChimeraX
 tar -xzvf weights.tar.gz
 ```
-If applicable, you will also need to install ChimeraX (instructions [here](https://www.cgl.ucsf.edu/chimera/download.html)).

 MacOS users might need to run on the terminal:
 ```
 xcode-select --install
 ```

-If necessary, details on installing ChimeraX environments can be found [here](https://www.cgl.ucsf.edu/chimerax/docs/devel/environment.html).

 ## Installation (Part 2)